Can You Put Milk In A Keurig? Absolutely Not!

 I’m really glad you are here reading this.
 You were thinking about putting milk directly into your Keurig machine water reservoir.
 But instead of just doing it, you thought to Google it first.
 Congrats!
 You just saved yourself from having to shell out a hundred bucks for a new coffee maker.
-No you cannot put milk in a Keurig without drastically shortening the lifespan of your machine.
+Can you put milk in a Keurig?
+Absolutely not!
+Using milk in a Keurig will drastically shortening the lifespan of your machine.
 Keep reading to learn why and what you can use instead to heat your milk.

 Why You Should Never Put Milk In a Keurig

 Nearly all Keurig models are meant to heat water only since that is needed to brew the coffee in the K-Cups.
 The Keurig K-Cafe is the only model that has been designed with built in milk frothing and heating.
 For all other models, you would need to heat it on a stovetop or buy the Keurig frother.